Coloring graphs with no even hole $\geq 6$: the triangle-free case: Introduction

 \section{Introduction}

 A \emph{hole} in a graph is an induced cycle of length at least four.
-A \emph{proper coloring} of a graph is a function that assigns to each vertex a color with the constraint that two adjacent vertices are not given the same color.
+A \emph{proper coloring} of a graph is a function that assigns to each vertex a color with the constraint that two adjacent vertices are not colored the same.
 The \emph{chromatic number} of $G$, denoted by $\chi(G)$, is the smallest number of colors needed to color the graph properly.
 All the colorings considered in the sequel are proper, so we just call them colorings.
 The size of the largest clique of $G$ is denoted $\omega(G)$.
 We obviously have $\omega(G)\leq \chi(G)$, and one may wonder whether the equality holds.
-In fact, it does not hold in the general case, and the simplest counter-example is any \emph{odd hole}, i.e. any hole of odd length, for which $\omega(G)=2$ but $\chi(G)=3$.
+In fact, it does not hold in the general case, and the simplest counter-examples are \emph{odd holes}, i.e. holes of odd length, for which $\omega(G)=2$ but $\chi(G)=3$.
 Graphs for which the equality $\chi(G')=\omega(G')$ holds for every induced subgraph $G'$ of $G$ are called \emph{perfect}, and the Strong Perfect Graph Theorem \cite{SPGT} proved that a graph if perfect if and only if it is \emph{Berge}, that is to say there is no odd hole in $G$ nor in its complement.
 In order to get some upper bound on $\chi(G)$, Gy\'arf\'as \cite{G54} introduced the concept of $\chi$-bounded class: a family $\mathcal{G}$ of graphs is called $\chi$\emph{-bounded} if there exists a function $f$ such that $\chi(G')\leq f(\omega(G'))$ whenever $G'$ is an induced subgraph of $G\in \mathcal{G}$.

-This notion has widely been studied since then, in particular in hereditary classes (\emph{hereditary} means closed under taking induced subgraph).
+This notion has been widely studied since then, in particular in hereditary classes (\emph{hereditary} means closed under taking induced subgraph).
 A classical result of Erd\H{o}s \cite{E40} asserts that there exist graphs with arbitrarily large \emph{girth} (that is, the length of the shortest induced cycle) and arbitrarily large chromatic number.
 Thus forbidding only one induced subgraph $H$ may lead to a $\chi$-bounded class only if $H$ is acyclic.
 It is conjectured that this condition is also sufficient \cite{G32, S52}, but it is proved only if $H$ is a path, a star \cite{G54} or a tree of radius two \cite{TreeRadius2} (or three, with additional conditions \cite{TreeRadius3}).
 Scott \cite{ScottSubdivTree} also proved it for any tree $H$, provided that we forbid every induced subdivision of $H$, instead of just $H$ itself.